academe/wc-multiple-packages/readme.txt

 == Changelog ==

+= 1.2.x =
+* Issue #9 Checkout features not disabled when the shipping method was disabled.

+* hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.
 = 1.2.2 =

 * hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.